Summary of the Position:

 Education, Training, and Experience:

-- University degree in health or social sciences or an equivalent combination of education and experience
+- University degree in Health or Social Services, Counselling, Social Work, Psychology, etc.), or equivalent combination of education and experience.

-- Demonstrated understanding and commitment to harm reduction principles and practices
+- Demonstrated skills, experience, and commitment to harm reduction principles and practices.

 - Demonstrated ability to establish respectful rapport, provide support and advocate for a diverse range of individuals who are actively using substances and living with significant barriers to their health and well-being.

 - Direct service delivery and advocacy experience with community-based and provincial support services and systems (financial aid, housing, healthcare, justice system, etc.).

 - Demonstrated skills, experience, and knowledge in the areas of safer drug use, addictions, safer sex, sex work, HIV/AIDS, hepatitis C, mental health, etc.

 - Case Management skills including advocacy and referral

 - Demonstrated practice of social justice, cultural humility, trauma-informed and public health approaches and models of social support and health care.